-Improve yields and abiotic stress with ATI.
+Improve yields and stress tolerance with ATI.

 Our business model involves co-development or licensing.
 Preferred partners are innovative seed companies who are dissatisfied with current approaches to yield improvement, biotic and abiotic stress tolerance or extended shelf life.